CyborgTests/playwright-reports-server/readme.md

 ```

 ## Authorization

-To set authorisation token you can put the API_TOKEN environment variable in the `.env` file before build the app.
-This token will be used for authorization
+Optional authorization can be enabled, by setting `API_TOKEN` environment variable on application start.
+This token will be required to be passed for every request.

 If you do not set a token the system will work without authorization